top of page

 Conclusion

-Effectively giving and receiving feedback may not come to you immediately, but with discipline and consistency, this project management skill is bound to stick.
+Effectively giving and receiving feedback may not come to you immediately, but with discipline and consistency, this communication skill is bound to stick.
+To support your career growth, you can practise giving great feedback and receiving feedback to ensure it is helpful and supportive.
 Artists like you can feed off of constructive feedback, so don’t let this goldmine of learning go to waste!
-Thank you for reading.

 Author Bio